 Peter is a recently retired college Principal having led The Manchester College, which had a combined budget of over £180 million, through substantial restructuring and a significant capital building programme.
 Peter was awarded a Doctorate of the University of Salford for his outstanding achievements in public service in 2013.

-An award-winning researcher, her expertise lies in the fields of international business, marketing psychology and strategic communications with particular application to the digital and social business agendas.
+Also an award-winning researcher, her expertise lies in the fields of international business, marketing psychology and strategic communications with particular application to the digital and social business agendas.
 Her research has appeared in many leading business journals and she authors two seminal texts in her field.
-She has contributed to internationally-excellent/world-leading submissions in the last two UK Research Assessment Exercises with an internationally excellent/world-leading submission (3.5GPA citation) to the UK's 2014 Research Excellence Framework.
+She has contributed to internationally-excellent/world-leading submissions in the last two UK RAEs & to the UK’s 2014 REF.
 She has a multi-million pound track-record in research and enterprise funding from governmental, professional & commercial sources.

 Professor Ashford has more than 25 years' experience in Higher Education management within post-92 Business Schools in the United Kingdom.
 She has previously served as Pro Vice-Chancellor and Dean of the Faculty of Business and Law at Manchester Metropolitan University and Executive Dean of Business and Management at the University of Chester.
 As the former Chief Examiner of the Chartered Institute of Marketing (CIM) she was involved with the International launch of the CIM Student Chapter and CIM Professional syllabus.
 She served on the Quality Assurance Agency review panel for the UK benchmark standards in Business and Management for both undergraduate and postgraduate degrees.